 What is a construction productivity rate?

 A construction productivity rate measures how much work a crew completes relative to the resources consumed.
-It connects physical work on site to the cost plan.
+The same formula can produce productivity rates for labour crews, excavators, pavers, rollers, and other activity-level work packages, connecting physical work on site to the cost plan.

 When the rate drops, more hours and equipment time are needed to complete the same scope — which means cost overruns are forming even if invoices have not arrived yet.